haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-05-Observer Pattern.md

 ![img](/img/DesignPattern/observer_motivation.png)

 Now in this case, we need the observer pattern.
 The consumers who interested the particular brand of product can subscribe it, instead of querying it every day.
 Then the store will notify only those subscribed consumers (not all) when the product comes.

+### Definition

+The **Observer Pattern** defines a *one-to-many* dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 ### Applicability